xsdk-project/MathPackagesTraining2020/_lessons/time_integrators/sundials/lesson.md

 ```bash
 ./HandsOn3.exe inputs-3 use_preconditioner=0
 ```
-_note that the preconditioned version takes longer to run on this coarse problem, but shows significant improvements in the overall number of linear solver iterations._
+Note that the preconditioned version takes longer to run on this coarse problem, but shows significant improvements in the overall number of linear solver iterations.
+However, as the mesh is refined the preconditioned solver performance will remain relatively 'steady', while the un-preconditioned solver will deteriorate rapidly.

-{% include qanda
-    question='Given that the above test resulted in a _slower_ code when using preconditioning, then why is preconditioning used in large-scale simulation?'
-    answer='We only ran this code on a very coarse problem, where the un-preconditioned GMRES solver proved "sufficient" for solving the Newton linear systems; however at larger scales the linear system becomes "ill-conditioned," requiring a preconditioner for
-    convergence.
-Related -- the preconditioned solver should be algorithmically scalable, so at some point we should expect the preconditioned version to out-perform the unpreconditioned
-    version.' %}

 ### Performance with fully implicit integration